FrontEndFoxes/curriculum/workshop/ch1.md

 ## Build the Styles

 Let's start in `App.vue`, since we don't have to make any changes to `main.js`.
-Add the following style block at the bottom of the file, replacing the current `<style scoped>` block:
+Add the following style block at the bottom of the file, replacing the current `<style>` block:

 ```scss
 	<style lang="scss">